ibmendoza/itjumpstart/README.md

 ========================

 ITJUMPSTART is all about promoting a self-sufficient, organic and meaningful IT career without the hassle of traditional education.
-To do so, I am concentrating on a few but highly capable stack of software namely Linux, nginx, MySQL, Node.js and Go language.
+To do so, I am concentrating on a few but highly capable stack of software namely Linux, nginx, MySQL, Mesos, Docker, JavaScript and Go language.

 Pursuing an IT career does not require a college degree.
 If you want to obtain one, it is entirely your prerogative but it is not necessary.
 After all, the technologies of the future are not necessarily brought about by educational institutions but by IT practitioners who are constantly on the run to squeeze every ounce of functionality, usability